-Bundookies (aka “Bundukies”, “Bundukas”, “Lithuanian Meatballs” depending on who you’re speaking with) are a Coal Region comfort food notably in the Schuylkill County section.
+Bundookies (aka “Bundukies”, “Bundukas”, “Lithuanian Meatballs” depending on who you’re speaking with) are a Coal Region comfort food notably popular in the Schuylkill County area.

 Bundookies abound at church picnics, block parties, and ethnic fests in the Schuylkill County area here in the Coal Region.
 They can be found at local kielbasa shops, delis, and some lunch establishments or corner eateries.